-Linked Learning is Relevant Emerging - 1 Developing - 2 Sustaining - 3 Students can be seen Students can be seen Students can be seen a) Learning academic skills as they work on topics that relate to adult roles and career options. a) Practicing academic skills and language in problems and projects of personal interest including using complex industry texts with confidence and recognizing how these experiences relate to their college and career goals. a) Applying academic skills and language to problems and projects of genuine personal interest that explicitly prepare students to achieve their college and career goals. b) Engaging in standards-based lessons and projects that are relevant to a sector theme. b) Engaging in projects related to the products, services, and solutions within the industry sector and interacting with adults who model the occupational and social expectations of the workplace. b) Engaging in long-term, complex projects that are authentic to the industry sector; interacting with industry partners, mentors, and community members; and creating products, services, and solutions that are consistent with the occupational and social expectations of the workplace. c) Using some of the technology and skills specific to industry. c) Building the technical skills specific to an industry and connecting their talents and interests to increasing expertise with occupational techniques and practices. c) Using state-of-the-art tools and technology requiring skills specific to the industry, which are aligned to intrinsic interests and personal goals. d) Interacting with adults with similar interests and articulating how success in the pathway will increase their options for college and for a rewarding career. d) Participating in work-based learning experiences that enable them to connect their abilities to their college aspirations and career goals. d) Participating in a coordinated sequence of work-based learning experiences that connect to the classroom, advance their personal goals, and prepare them for postsecondary education and career advancement.
+1 Emerging 2 Developing 3 Transforming Students can be seen: Learning academic skills as they work on topics that relate to adult roles and career options.
+Practicing academic skills and language in problems and projects of personal interest including using complex industry texts with confidence and recognizing how these experiences relate to their college and career goals.
+Applying academic skills and language to problems and projects of genuine personal interest that explicitly prepare students to achieve their college and career goals.
+Engaging in standards-based lessons and projects that are relevant to a sector theme.
+Engaging in projects related to the products, services, and solutions within the industry sector and interacting with adults who model the occupational and social expectations of the workplace.
+Engaging in long-term, complex projects that are authentic to the industry sector; interacting with industry partners, mentors, and community members; and creating products, services, and solutions that are consistent with the occupational and social expectations of the workplace.
+Using some of the technology and skills specific to industry.
+Building the technical skills specific to an industry and connecting their talents and interests to increasing expertise with occupational techniques and practices.
+Using state-of-the-art tools and technology requiring skills specific to the industry, which are aligned to intrinsic interests and personal goals.
+Interacting with adults with similar interests and articulating how success in the pathway will increase their options for college and for a rewarding career.
+Participating in work-based learning experiences that enable them to connect their abilities to their college aspirations and career goals.
+Participating in a coordinated sequence of work-based learning experiences that connect to the classroom, advance their personal goals, and prepare them for post-secondary education and career advancement.